LinkWellNodes/Documentation/docs/services/Mainnet-Jobs.md

 Please see below for our list of currently supported mainnet networks, along with their associated operator contracts, job IDs and sample contracts.
 If you run into any trouble, we are here to help!
 Head on over to our [**Discord**](https://discord.gg/AJ66pRz4), or feel free to contact us [**here**](https://linkwellnodes.io/Home.html#contact-us "Contact LinkWell Nodes")!

 ## Polygon

-Polygon is a “layer two” or “sidechain” scaling solution that runs alongside the Ethereum blockchain — allowing for speedy transactions and low fees.
-MATIC is the network’s native cryptocurrency, which is used for fees, staking, and more.
+Polygon is a "layer two" or "sidechain" scaling solution that runs alongside the Ethereum blockchain - allowing for speedy transactions and low fees.
+MATIC is the network's native cryptocurrency, which is used for fees, staking, and more.

 You can use the [**Polygon Bridge**](https://wallet.polygon.technology/polygon/bridge) to transfer tokens to Polygon mainnet and then use [**Polygon Gas Swap**](https://wallet.polygon.technology/gas-swap) to swap supported tokens to MATIC.